sp6hfe/e-CzasPL/inc/DataDecoder/README.md

 An example:
 S0-S29 give the value of `258787930`.
 It means that a number of seconds since year 2000 is `3*258787930 = 776363790`.

 In order to validate the timestamp it is possible to use some online converter [like this][4].
-The problem is that it accepts a UNIX timestamp which is a number of seconds since the beginning of UNIX epoh - a year 1970.
+The problem is that it accepts a UNIX timestamp which is a number of seconds since the beginning of UNIX epoch - a year 1970.
 While between 1970 and 2000 `946684800` seconds elapsed a test value is simply `776363790+946684800 = 1723048590` giving a readout of `Wed Aug 07 2024 16:36:30 GMT+0000` which is correct.

 ### Local time zone